KalaKit/KalaServer/readme.md

 This section assumes you already own a domain on cloudflare and have changed your domain nameservers to cloudflare and have set up atleast A and CNAME in dns records.

+- copy 'config.yml' template from 'example' folder to your 'Users' path inside a new '.cloudflared' folder and fill the slots with template values
 - create a cloudflared tunnel if you havent yet
 	- log in to 'https://one.dash.cloudflare.com/'
 	- go to networks > tunnels